 When you're dreaming of your cruise vacation, do you picture yourself in light, breezy clothing with pops of color and bold patterns?
 The quintessential cruise aesthetic calls for maximum comfort and style, and knowing what to wear on a cruise to paradise is key to a successful vacation.
-For more insightful information and tips on the topic, be sure to explore this infographic.
+For more insightful information and tips on cruise outfits, be sure to explore this infographic.

 Five Day-To-Night Outfits To Bring On Your Cruise